 The Device Samples Counter register is similar to the Mission Samples Counter register.
-During a mission this counter increments whenever the DS1922L/DS1922T wake up to measure and log data and when these devices are testing for a temperature alarm in SUTA mode.
-Between missions, the counter increments whenever the Forced Conversion command is executed.
+During a mission this counter increments whenever the DS1922E wakes up to measure and log data and when the device is testing for a temperature alarm in SUTA mode.
+Between missions the counter increments whenever the Forced Conversion command is executed.
 This way the Device Samples Counter register functions like a gas gauge for the battery that powers the device.